Girl Scouts celebrating their 110th birthday in style

 FORT WAYNE, Ind.
 (WANE) – The Girl Scouts are having a birthday party celebrating their 110th birthday.

-In honor of the birthday of Girl Scouts, local Girl Scouts will be adorning trees with green ribbons along Clinton Street in Headwaters Park starting at 10 a.m.
-Saturday, March 12.
-That evening, the lights on the Martin Luther King Jr. Memorial Bridge in downtown Fort Wayne will also turn green.
+In honor of the birthday of Girl Scouts, local Girl Scouts are adorning trees with green ribbons along Clinton Street in Headwaters Park starting at 10 a.m.
+Saturday.
+In the evening, the lights on the Martin Luther King Jr. Memorial Bridge in downtown Fort Wayne will also turn green.

 On this day in 1912, Juliette Gordon Low officially registered the organization’s first 18 girl members in Savannah, Georgia.